CheViana/load-testing-tips/article.md

     </CSVDataSet>
     <hashTree/>
 ```

-What if the app is completely new, there's no logs to mine?
-Then one might brainstorm together with business folks scenario which best predicts app usage, and possibly use higher value in `N * maxRPS` formulae for load level.

 Scenario can also have a "ramp up" time configured - it won't unleash all simulated load at once, instead load will grow bit by bit during configured time.
 This way might better reflect real life, for example when canary rollout strategy is used.
 (Use [JMeter thread group options](https://jmeter.apache.org/usermanual/test_plan.html#thread_group) to configure ramp time).